How Much Does Private School Cost? Breakdown of Tuition (2025)

 Private school costs for preschools

-Parents hoping to start their kids on the right foot may want to explore private preschools.
+Parents hoping to start their kids in private education right away might want to explore private preschools.
 Private preschools and Montessori programs prepare kids aged 3–5 for the K–12 school system.

-Depending on your location, private school costs for preschool can range anywhere from $4,000 to $13,000.
+Depending on your location, private school tuition for preschool can range anywhere from $4,000 to $13,000.

 Private school costs for religious schools

-As you may notice in your research, religious organizations operate many private schools.
+As you do your research, you'll notice that many religious organizations operate private schools.
 These schools blend traditional, secular education with spiritual teachings.

-In most cases, religious private schools are more affordable than non-religious schools.
-For example, the average tuition for elementary students at a private Catholic school is $4,480 per year.
+Typically, religious private schools are more affordable than non-religious private schools.
+For instance, the average tuition for elementary students at a private Catholic school is $4,840 per year.

 Private school costs for day schools

-A non-religious day school has the same schedule as a public school: your kids leave in the morning and come home in the afternoon.
+A non-religious day school has the same schedule as a public school.
+Your kids would leave in the morning and come home in the afternoon.

 Just as religious private schools bring the average tuition down, non-religious day schools push the average tuition up.
-As per a recent report, these are the median tuition fees by level of schooling:
+As per a recent report, these are the median private school costs by level:

 Private school costs for boarding schools

-Because boarding schools also cover accommodation and food, they can be far more costly than day schools.
+Because boarding schools also cover food and on-campus housing, tuition can be far more costly than day schools.

 Private school costs for homeschooling